srueda27/trip-shop/README.md

-# trip-shop
+# Trip-shop
-A HTML &amp; CSS Capstone Project with personalise the content based on an online shop for sneakers.
+A HTML &amp; CSS Capstone Project with personalized the content based on an online shop for sneakers.

 ---